-Online Help: Some suggested websites for help. http://chemistry.about.com/od/homeworkhelp/a/chemistry101.htm or http://antoine.frostburg.edu/chem/senese/101/tutorials/ if possible, otherwise within 24 hours afterwards.
+Online Help: Some suggested websites for help. http://chemistry.about.com/od/homeworkhelp/a/chemistry101.htm.

-Absences: In case of any absence, please contact me as soon as possible.
-Contact your instructor before your absence
+In case of any absence, please contact me as soon as possible.
+Contact your instructor before your absence, if possible, otherwise within 24 hours afterwards.